 It’s a smart career if you would like to:

-Every job has sources of stress.
-HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Appropriate experience and tools can help address any concerns.
-In addition, paid training and a steady supply of work help HVAC professionals reduce some of the most common triggers of work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Sufficient experience and tools are helpful when resolving these concerns.
+What’s more, paid training and a steady supply of work help both installers and technicians avoid some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Moving heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
 Accessing and servicing large equipment can be tiring.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 Are HVAC Careers at Risk Because of a Recession?

-While a recession can affect any industry, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work in many different cities.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be required, meaning HVAC professionals can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, technicians and installers will become even more important.
-Newer models of heating and cooling systems consume less energy or obtain it from renewable sources like solar and wind.
-Greener HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+The newest models of heating and cooling systems use less energy or produce it from renewable sources such as solar and wind.
+Greener HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
-Other, more specialty (and higher paying) HVAC careers require additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can secure the needed certifications by taking classes at a community college or trade school.
-How much time is needed to become an HVAC technician varies from program to program, which is most often around six months to two years.
-An employer may also require NATE certification.
-Standing for North American Technician Excellence, this key accreditation expands your technical knowledge to maximize your capabilities.
+Earn certifications by signing up for classes at a community college or trade school.
+How long it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
+An HVAC company will sometimes also require NATE certification.
+An acronym for North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to help you better serve customers.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
+Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
 At the same time, HVAC careers don’t require things like advanced math skills.
-While some math is involved, the bulk of an HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.
+While a little math is needed, most of the HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.

-According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
 A community college is usually around $5,000 annually.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-Your work schedule may vary on the work site as well as your specific skill set.
+Your work schedule may vary based on the project and job site.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you will be more likely to keep to a set schedule for regular business hours.
+For projects more relevant to new construction, you may have more of a set schedule for regular business hours.

-As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls each day can fluctuate.
+As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
+Complex jobs may need more time and resources than others, so the number of calls each day can fluctuate.

-As stated previously, every now and then the job will have to be done in severe weather as well as in dirty or cramped spaces.
-For jobs that work with customers or clients, strong customer service skills are always welcome.
+As we mentioned before, you should expect the occasional job in extreme weather as well as in dirty or cramped spaces.
+For roles assisting customers, strong customer service skills are always useful.

 Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners make between $56,600 and $68,000.
-However, salaries may fluctuate based on your location and its cost of living.
-Some HVAC techs working in management in a high-paying state may make as much as six figures.
+Having said that, your salary may be dependent on the area's average wages and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary